ylqi007/Tensorflow_Tutorials/README.md

 2018-09-19 TensorFlow-Examples, Recurrent Neural Network `Have no idea about Recurrent Neural Network(LSTM)`

 2018-12-05 MoFan, basic structure of TensorFlow, Variable, Session, placeholder

+2018-12-06 TensorBoard, `mnist_with_summaries.py` shows how to use TensorBoard.